Bira/octopus-carnival/_drafts/giants/fire-giants.md

 ## The Lore

 Fire giants have legendary reputations as builders and metalworkers, which makes sense since every object usable by a fire giant has to be made of heat-resistant metal or stone.
-They live in castles and fortified cities build around (and atop, and under) active volcanoes or other sources of head and magma.
+They live in castles and fortified cities build around (and atop, and under) active volcanoes or other sources of heat and magma.

 These giants pine more strongly for their ancient glory days than most of their kin, and engage in active empire-building instead of settling for simple raiding.
-They make ample use of slaves, chief among which are the azer descended from dwarves that didn't manage to break free from their fire giant masters.
+They make ample use of slaves, chief among which are the azer descended from dwarves that didn't manage to break free from them.
 They'll enslave other peoples just as readily though.

 While still members of Team Primordial fire giants are typically Evil, probably reflecting their more organized approach to life.